-I requested this book from NetGalley with no prior expectations – I was simply drawn to the location (Berlin) and the nature of the story (I actively seek out books that tackle the Holocaust).
+I requested this book from NetGalley with no prior expectations – I was simply drawn to the location (Berlin) and the nature of the story (I a drawn to books set during WWII).

 Amongst all the books featured on this site, you occasionally come across a rare masterpiece and I was overjoyed to find that this was one of those books.